apacgps/AI-In-Practice-Working-Group/README.md

     G->>M: Group provides feedback/comment in pull request
 ```

-Lastly, ideas can also be discussed in monthly meetings.
+Lastly, ideas can also be discussed in monthly meetup.

 ### Present/demo research

-When ideas are sufficiently researched, it can be presented at the monthly meeting.
+When ideas are sufficiently researched, it can be presented at the monthly meetup.

 Once presented, the item should be then be moved to the Presented swimlane in the board.